justingreerbbi/velvet-blues-update-urls/readme.txt

 1. The Admin screen for the plugin. screenshot-1.png

 == Change Log ==

+= 3.2.5 =
+* Updated label ID for better UX when selecting url location options.
+* Added use if is_serialized() to remove PHP NOTICES about offsets during url update process.
+* Confirmed compatibility to with WP 4.6 and updated stable tag.

 = 3.2.3 =
 * Confirmed compatibility with WordPress 4.0.x releases.